 I haven’t updated the blog for months, so many of you may not know that we just had baby #2.
 Surprise!
 Now that you’re all caught up, I guess I’ll write the birth story.
 It’s only fair since I wrote one for baby #1, and one day I may want both of them to read their stories for future guilt trips (kidding).

 I was 5 days overdue before I went into labor.
-Two days before my scheduled induction, I went to Scalini’s, an Italian restaurant that claims their eggplant parm sends women into labor within 48 hours.
+Two days before my scheduled induction, I went to Scalini’s, an Italian restaurant that claims their eggplant parmesan sends women into labor within 48 hours.
 The moment I sat down at the restaurant, I started having contractions before the salad even came to the table.
-I didn’t think much of it since I had contractions on and off for a month anyway, so I poured the eggplant parm down my gullet anyway.
+I didn’t think much of it since I had contractions on and off for a month anyway, so I poured the eggplant parmesan down my gullet anyway.
 It was satisfying in a greasy, cheesy way only a fat pregnant woman could appreciate.
-My husband ate some sort of cheese stuffed noodle dish topped with more cheese, he practically went into labor himself later that night (more on that later).
+My husband ate some sort of cheese stuffed noodle dish topped with more cheese.
+He practically went into labor himself later that night (more on that later).

-On the way to the hospital at around 11:30pm, we somehow drove through 395,726 potholes, or else it felt like it.
+On the way to the hospital at around 11:30 pm, we somehow drove through 395,726 potholes, or else it felt like it.
 One of them actually made my water break.
-I didn’t move because I didn’t want to ruin our seats, so I decided to unload the amniotic fluid on the wheelchair that came to take me into the hospital.
+I didn’t move because I didn’t want to ruin our seats, so I decided to unload the amniotic fluid on the wheelchair used to wheel me into the hospital.
 Nice mental picture.

 Baby #2 has been nursing really well too.
 It took me 2 months to establish a good milk supply with baby #1, because I was on and off antibiotics for months and had to stop nursing on and off.
 With baby #2, I got the hang of it within a few days.
 She gained back all the weight she lost at the hospital within 4 days.